microsoft/Windows-IoT-Samples/RGBLED/README.md

 Next, we initialize the pins as outputs driven LOW, which causes the LED to be OFF.
 We also display which pin numbers are in use.
-If you're not using UpBoard, hook up the RGB LED to the pins shown on the display.
+If you're using UpBoard, hook up the RGB LED to the pins shown on the display.

 ```csharp
 redpin.Write(GpioPinValue.High);